Jerry G. Gaff Faculty Awards

 Previous Recipients of the Jerry G. Gaff Faculty Award for Excellence in General and Liberal Education

-2023 Karen Palmer, Yavapai College
+2023 Karen Palmer, Yavapai College (Outstanding Teacher)

 2022 Keith Gamble, Middle Tennessee State University (Emerging Leader)